-This statement is made as part of Albany Beck Worldwide Limited’s (‘Albany Beck’) commitment to eliminating the exploitation of people under the Modern Slavery Act 2015 (the Act).
-It summarises how Albany Beck and all of its group subsidiaries operate, the policies and processes in place to minimize the possibility of any problems, any risks we have identified and how we monitor them, and how we train our staff.
+This statement is made as part of Albany Beck Holdings Limited (‘Albany Beck Holdings’) commitment to eliminating the exploitation of people under the Modern Slavery Act 2015 (the Act).
+It summarises how Albany Beck Holdings and all of its group subsidiaries operates, the policies and processes in place to minimise the possibility of any problems, any risks we have identified and how we monitor them, and how we train our staff.

-Albany Beck is a limited company operating in the risk, regulatory, and technology consulting sectors.
-We provide consulting services in the Analytics, Digital, Information Security, Technology, Risk, Regulation, and Compliance sectors.
+Albany Beck Holdings is a limited company operating in the recruitment and technology consulting sectors.
+We provide consulting services and supply permanent and temporary workers in the Analytics, Digital, Information Security, Technology, Risk, Regulation and Compliance sectors.

 The companies that we work with are generally located in Europe and the USA.
-The consultants we supply generally live in United Kingdom, Europe and the USA.
+The workers we supply generally live in United Kingdom, Europe and the USA.

-- Ethical business practices which include our policy on Human Rights,
+• Ethical business practices which includes our policy on Human Rights,

-Albany Beck’s policies are established by our senior leadership team, based on advice from HR professionals, industry best practice, and in consultation with Group Legal Counsel.
+Albany Beck Holdings’ policies are established by our senior leadership team, based on advice from HR professionals, industry best practice, and in consultation with Group Legal Counsel.
 We review our policies annually, or as needed to adapt to changes.

 Policies, processes and procedures are in place in order to:

-- Mitigate the risk of slavery and human trafficking occurring within Albany Beck by ensuring full compliance with UK Visas and Immigration (UKVI) “right to work” checks;
+• Mitigate the risk of slavery and human trafficking occurring within Albany Beck Holdings by ensuring full compliance with UK Visas and Immigration (UKVI) “right to work” checks;

 Additionally, we have taken the following steps to minimise the possibility of any problems: